LCEz4-M1: A Lyman Continuum Emitter Candidate at z = 4.444 in the MUSE Hubble Ultra Deep Field: Abstract

 \section{Abstract}

 High-redshift Lyman continuum emitters (LCEs) are crucial for understanding how galaxies ionize the neutral hydrogen in the epoch of reionization.
 However, detected LCEs at $z>4$ are quite rare.
-Here we report an LCE candidate at $z = 4.444$, dubbed LCEz4-M1, which is the highest-redshift LCE to date with LyC detections confirmed in two independent data sets.
+Here we report an LCE candidate at $z = 4.444$, dubbed LCEz4-M1, which is one of the highest-redshift LCE candidates currently known.
 The redshift is determined from the Ly$\alpha$ emission line detected in the VLT/MUSE spectrum.
-The LyC signal is detected independently in the \emph{Hubble Space Telescope} (HST) F435W image and the VLT/MUSE spectrum at significances of $\simeq3.7~\sigma$ and $\simeq2.8-3.0~\sigma$, respectively.
-The centroid of the LyC emission is closely aligned with the rest-frame optical continuum traced by \emph{James Webb Space Telescope} (JWST) imaging, with an offset of $\simeq0\farcs06$ (0.4 kpc in physical scale).
-Based on HST/ACS F435W photometry and MUSE spectroscopy, we infer LyC escape fractions of $f_{\rm esc}({\rm F435W}) = 0.38^{+0.25}_{-0.15}$ and $f_{\rm esc}({\rm MUSE}) = 0.33^{+0.22}_{-0.13}$.
+The Lyman continuum (LyC) signal is detected independently in the \emph{Hubble Space Telescope} (HST) F435W image and the VLT/MUSE spectrum at significances of $\simeq3.7~\sigma$ and $\simeq2.8-3.0~\sigma$, respectively.
+The LyC centroid is spatially consistent with the JWST/NIRCam continuum within the astrometric uncertainty.
+Adopting the maximum IGM transmission, we infer conservative lower-limit escape fractions of $f_{\rm esc}({\rm F435W}) = 0.82^{+0.13}_{-0.17}$ and $f_{\rm esc}({\rm MUSE}) = 0.75^{+0.18}_{-0.28}$.
 Using the combined JWST and MUSE data set, we characterize the physical properties and morphology of LCEz4-M1.
-The galaxy is compact and lies in the starburst regime, with a high star formation rate surface density of $\Sigma_{\rm SFR}\simeq 7~M_{\odot}\,{\rm yr^{-1}\,kpc^{-2}}$, consistent with conditions that can drive strong feedback and outflows.
-The feedback may generate low-column-density pathways in the interstellar medium that facilitate LyC escape.
-While we find no clear evidence for an ongoing major merger, the presence of a faint companion ($\sim 0\farcs5$) detected in the F277W band suggests a potential minor interaction.
-This is also consistent with LCEz4-M1 residing in an overdense environment, where elevated interaction rates and dynamical perturbations are expected.
+In our fiducial JWST-only SED fit, the galaxy is compact but has a moderate current galaxy-integrated star formation surface density, $\Sigma_{\rm SFR}=0.38~M_{\odot}\,{\rm yr^{-1}\,kpc^{-2}}$, suggesting that it is not an extreme compact starburst under this fiducial interpretation.
+While we find no clear evidence for an ongoing major merger for LCEz4-M1, the presence of a faint companion ($\sim 0\farcs5$) detected in the F277W band suggests a potential minor interaction.
+We also find that LCEz4-M1 may lie in a locally overdense region, although the environmental interpretation remains tentative.
+Finally, the low ${\rm SFR}_{10\,{\rm Myr}}/{\rm SFR}_{100\,{\rm Myr}}$ ratio, low Ly$\alpha$ EW, and relatively weak rest-frame optical emission lines of LCEz4-M1 may indicate a post-burst LyC-leaking phase.

 \keywords{\uat{Galaxies}{573}; \uat{Reionization}{1383}; \uat{Lyman-alpha galaxies}{978}}